Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Free States and Free Operations

-Suppose now that we are interested in formulating a NOMIO for a non-orthogonal basis $B = \lbrace |b_{i}\ket \rbrace $ in terms of some MIO $\tilde{\Lambda}_{C}$ for the choice of usual computational basis $C = \lbrace |i\ket \rbrace $.
-There is no loss of generality, since any orthonormal basis can be reached from the basis, \(C\), via a unitary map.
-Clearly, the map from basis B to C is a reverse BC operation and the map from C to B is a forward BC operation.
+Suppose now that we are interested in formulating a NOMIO for a non-orthogonal basis $C = \lbrace |c_{i}\ket \rbrace $ in terms of some MIO $\tilde{\Lambda}_{B}$ for the choice of usual computational basis $B = \lbrace |i\ket \rbrace $.
+There is no loss of generality, since any orthonormal basis can be reached from the basis, \(B\), via a unitary map.
+Clearly, the map from basis C to B is a reverse BC operation and the map from B to C is a forward BC operation.